Skip to main content

 A study might remove your name from your genetic data, but if your rare genetic marker is published, you could be identified by those who know your medical history.
 This raises significant concerns about genetic discrimination, where information about a predisposition to a future illness could have economic or social consequences.

 Biometric data, such as fingerprints, facial scans, or even gait analysis, shares this quality of being a unique and stable identifier.
 Its collection, often passive and continuous via wearable technology, necessitates a rigorous application of the principle of informed consent.
 You must be fully aware of what data is being collected, for what purpose, and how it will be stored and protected.
-The lack of transparency in the processing of can lead to significant ethical breaches.
+The lack of transparency in the processing of biometric data can lead to significant ethical breaches.

 The immutable and deeply personal nature of genomic and biometric data demands a security and ethical framework that transcends traditional record-keeping protection.